 The y-intercept, the point where a line crosses the y-axis, is a fundamental concept in algebra and geometry.
 Determining this point is crucial for understanding the behavior of linear equations and their graphical representations.
-When provided with two points on a line, several methods can be employed to accurately calculate the y-intercept.
-This article offers a comprehensive guide to finding the y-intercept from two given points, using various formulas, techniques, and practical examples.
+That's why when provided with two points on a line, several methods can be employed to accurately calculate the y-intercept.
+This article offers a full breakdown to finding the y-intercept from two given points, using various formulas, techniques, and practical examples.

 Understanding the Fundamentals